2020PB/police-brutality/reports/Oregon.md

 ### Police arrest woman yelling at them | August 25th

-A woman is seen yelling at police while police push protesters along the sidewalk.
+A woman is seen yelling at police while police push protesters along the sidewalk near SW Jefferson and SW 4th.
 Although yelling, she is obeying police instruction.
 She says, after a while, "I don't listen to pigs."
 One officers then charges forward and grabs her to arrest her.
 Additional officers help make the arrest.

 tags: abuse-of-power, arrest, protester

 id: or-portland-331

-geolocation:
+geolocation: 45.5146818,-122.6785842

 **Links**